MDi-1/MDiRepository/README.md

 # MDiRepository
-All this work contained in this repository is the product of learning on Kodilla bootcamp.
+All this work contained in this repository is the product of learning on some bootcamp.